 Client education is the first intervention with typical CBT for panic disorder, which should provide them with a roadmap for treatment.
 Similarly, when treating any type of health anxiety, a thorough assessment should guide the education portion of treatment.

 Share your understanding of what drives their particular anxiety, including any elements of their history or thought process that you see as relevant to their case.
 This can demonstrate why they might be vulnerable to health anxiety, and like with panic disorder, how their thoughts and behaviors reinforce their fears.

 Sometimes there are holes in the conceptualization, which can be filled in during later sessions.
 When I do intakes for people with panic disorder, I already know the basic outline of the conceptualization before the person even starts talking.
 Then, I structure my intake questions to personalize it to the individual’s unique experience.

 The same is true for health anxiety.
 Even before I meet with the client, I know that there’s something that makes them vulnerable to having health concerns, like dysfunctional thoughts about their health or certain behaviors they engage in that reinforce their fears.

-Accepting uncertainty is something I need to talk about with most health anxiety clients, even though this isn’t a heavily emphasized component of traditional CBT for panic disorder.
+Accepting uncertainty is something I need to talk about with most health anxiety clients, even though this isn’t a traditional component of CBT for panic disorder.
 However, it is often a key component of treating health anxiety.